 - As a professional educator, you have felt the call to move from one position within the educational system to another.
-Both are very important, but have different foci, immediate responsibilities, and duties.
+Both are very important, but have different focuses, immediate responsibilities, and duties.
 As a classroom teacher, you have had the most direct contact one can have with the learning experience of the student.
 It takes a special gift and talent to work with children as they experience a journey of self-awareness and self-doubt.
 They are learning who they are and what skills they possess that will help them be successful and productive citizens in the 21st century.
+Each has come to you with differing strengths and weaknesses; skills and talents; wants and desires; interests and visions concerning what they need to know and what is important for them as citizens of our nation. - Instructional leadership & Collaboration is a key component of your principal internship.
+You need to learn from your campus mentor/supervisor as well as your university supervisor and take advantage of all leadership opportunities to improve your grasp of the principalship.

+Change of Responsibilities

-Each has come to you with differing strengths and weaknesses; skills and talents; wants and desires; interests and visions concerning what they need to know and what is important for them as citizens of our nation. - As future school administrators you are choosing to be more involved in the instructional leadership of other educators working in a collaborative and facilitative manner to enhance their work with students.
-Prior to your practicum you have observed school administrators working as instructional leaders and now you will be working with your campus administration.
-During your practicum you should become involved in the aspects of being a school leader with your Site Supervisor's/Mentor's guidance, and fine tune your ability and knowledge of working with others. - We recognize and honor the diversity within our population in the areas of values, beliefs, learning styles, and other aspects that make each of us unique individuals as learning takes place.
-We are teaching children who, fifty years ago, would not have been allowed even to attend school.
-As an administrator, you will need to acquire expertise in dealing with diversity and the issues and conflicts that come with a heterogeneous population of students, staff, and community members.
-We are more and more a reflection of society and it is one of the responsibilities as an administrator to help all function successfully in the school environment. - You are now moving one position away from the classroom, but you will still be engaged in the daily learning of the students.
-You will acquire a larger number of students to oversee, plus take on the responsibilities of meeting the needs not only of the students, but also teachers, parents, support staff, the district administration and the community.
+• You are now moving one position away from the classroom, but you will still be engaged in the daily learning of the students.
+You will acquire a larger number of students to oversee, plus take on the responsibilities of meeting the needs not only of the students, but also teachers, parents, support staff, the district administration and the community as a whole.
 This will require you to learn new skills and knowledge in conflict resolution; communication; changing educational processes; best practices in teaching; local, state, and federal policies, rules, procedures, and laws; and time management.
-These are some, but by no means all, of the new areas and challenges you are about to face as you attempt to move into the educational administration arena. - Education has always been dynamic, and in this time of challenges, it is certainly no different.
+These are some, but by no means all, of the new areas and challenges you are about to face as you attempt to move into the educational administration arena.

+Collaborative Decision-Making

+• Education has always been dynamic, and in this time of challenges, it is certainly no different.
 Many say that this is one of the most challenging and critical times we have ever had in education.
 We have moved from administration being, for all intents and purposes, the "final word", towards more collaborative decision-making.
 We have shifted from a "top-down" directive to more on-campus control.
 Where educators once moved quickly and often without adequate training and certification, now there is rigorous training and requirements in order to move into other areas of the educational process.
 We are all being asked to be more professional in our training, behavior, and continuing educational growth.
 Within our profession, we are now experiencing a need and demand for continuing education, growth, and skill building.
 We are truly modeling "lifelong learning" not only as a requirement for continuing as educators, but as a way of life.